Pearson-Higher-Ed/o-contextual-help/README.md

 ## API

-O-contextual-help inherits most of it's API from o-drawer.
-The 'open', 'close', and 'toggle' methods are for convenience, and literally call the drawer's respective methods on your behalf.

 ### Methods

 `open()`

-calls Drawer.open()
+Opens the drawer.

 `close()`

-calls Drawer.close()
+Closes the drawer.

 `toggle()`

-calls Drawer.toggle()
+Toggles the current state of the drawer.

 `setLanguage(langCode)`

 Sets the internal member variable for use in fetching content.
-Default is 'en-us';
+Default is 'en-us'.

 `openHelpTopic(topicId)`